-If you sell tickets to events, increasing ticket sales is probably front and center on your list of goals for the year to come.
+If you’re planning ticketed events, increasing ticket sales is probably front and center on your list of goals every year.
 But how do you develop a promotion strategy that generates early interest and maintains momentum until the last ticket or registration is sold?

-To get serious about making your goal a reality, read on for 10 proven tactics to double your ticket sales next year.
+Get serious about making your money goals a reality.
+Here are 10 proven tactics for doubling your ticket sales this year.

 1. Double your target and break it down

 To double your revenue, start by setting your overall target in real numbers.
-Next, you can work back to create a series of smaller, incremental targets.
+Next, you can work back to create a series of smaller milestones that lead to your target.

-For example: if your event currently brings in $12K and you’d like to make $24K in 2016, that’s a monthly goal of $2K.
-And if you host an event every week, you could set a target for $500 per event.
-This kind of granular roadmap to success has proven effective in focusing your mind.
+For example: if your event previously brought in $12k and you’d like to make $24k this year, that’s a monthly goal of $2k.
+And if you host an event every week, you could set a target of $500 per event.
+Setting realistic expectations has proven effective for local creators and organizers.

 2. Double down on your most successful channel

-Once you’ve identified your top performing promotional channel, it’s time to think creatively.
+Once you know what your most successful channel is, it’s time to think creatively.
 How can you use that channel to its fullest potential?
 Consider simply using it more often.
-If email is your most successful ticket driver, and you send out one monthly newsletter, can you increase this to a weekly update?
+If email is your most successful ticket driver and you send out a newsletter once a month, can you increase that to once a week?

 If increasing frequency isn’t an option (after all, few people want a daily email about your event), how can you improve the quality of your most successful channel?
 If email is your strongest channel, for instance, A/B test your subject lines and calls-to-action, try different send times, or add images.